chieferson/pattern-library-starterkit/README.md

 - A Kirby CMS installation (Version: 2.3.2+)
 - For Kirby CMS installation requirements & procedure please consult [Kirby installation manual](https://getkirby.com/docs/installation)
 - Get a Kirby license if you are happy.
 You can purchase your Kirby license at https://getkirby.com/buy
+- For Fontawesome Icon Plugin you need to be online

 ## Installation
 - Install and run the Kirby Starterkit